BVE-Reborn/rend3/README.md

 Easy to use, customizable, efficient 3D renderer library built on wgpu.

-Library is currently under heavy development and teh api will rapidly change as things are factored.
+Library is currently under heavy development and the api will rapidly change as things are factored.

 License: MPL-2.0